For most students in class 9th and 10th, visions of a career path are mostly restricted to childhood dreams.

 The Science stream, as I mentioned above, relates to the study of the physical and natural world through the study of pure sciences and their applications in the real world.
 From understanding how the laws of gravitation govern planetary motion to learning about the structure of the atom, you will uncover the many mysteries of the world around us.

-Thus, an innate curiosity and keenness to explore, coupled with a logical thinking ability are essential to be successful in this stream.
+Thus, innate curiosity and keenness to explore, coupled with a logical thinking ability are essential to be successful in this stream.

 The science stream has two sub-branches, divided based on the third subject you study: